aristanetworks/CloudEOS/terraform/README.md

 Run the terraform deployment with the above environment variables set.

+## Setup Azure Credentials

+Follow the guidelines to create and setup the keys for Azure [here](https://www.terraform.io/docs/providers/azurerm/index.html#authenticating-to-azure).

 # Deploying Topologies

 The examples directory contains terraform files for various topologies that you can deploy.
 While you will only have to modify the input_vars.tfvars file to get the topologies to work, feel free to modify the code to create your own topologies to suit your requirement.

 ## Change directory to the example topology

-It is recommended that if this is the first time, try out "aws_oneregion_multipleleaf" and then "aws_tworegion_cloudha"
+For example, if you want to deploy a topology in AWS in a single region,
 ```bash
 cd examples/aws_oneregion_multipleleaf
 ```

 ## Update Input variables

 Please update the input parameters in **input_vars.tfvars** for the example topology before you deploy them.

 ## Create Topology, Route Reflector, Edge and Leaf Routers